QuqqU/Omok/README.md

-# Omok
+# Who'stone
 ### Trust Your Memory to Win!

-This is an Omok game that you can't distinguish your stone.
+This is an Omok(Gomoku) game that you can't distinguish your stone.